 2-3.
 What questions are you asking that could be answered with Exodus 33:14?

 2-6.
-Are you preparing because of an invitation God gave to you, or is the event occurring right now?
+Are you currently preparing because of an invitation God gave to you, or is the “event” already occurring?

 2-7.
 If you are still in the preparation phase, are you actively and adequately preparing as you should?
 What changes need to be made, if any?

 2-8.
 Name three examples of biblical invitations.
 What can be learned from the responders—either positive or negative—and applied to our lives today (e.g., trust, fear, how to make excuses)?